Vector-06C: History

 Exhibition of Achievements of the National Economy.

 There were modifications adopting Zilog Z80 CPU or the unique Soviet KR580VM1 CPU.
 A commercial project called Vector Turbo+ with a Z80 CPU, clock frequency increased to 6 or 12 MHz, RAM sized up to 2 MiB and a variety of other improvements was in development.
 However, according to the InVector e-zine, a prototype of this system never left the work bench due to economical reasons.

 Vector has gradually become less popular with the increasing flow of IBM PC-compatible computers on Soviet and then CIS markets.
-Presently Vector-06C enjoys loyal following of the few remaining fans.
+However, Vector-06C still retains a loyal following of the few remaining fans.

 Hardware

 CPU: KR580VM80A (8080 clone), factory overclocked to 3 MHz (standard frequency was 2.5MHz);

 Busses: 8-bit data bus, 16-bit address bus;

 Memory: 64 KiB RAM, up to 32 KiB can be used as video memory; 2048 bytes of ROM (512 bytes in earlier models);